vhumpa/dogtail/README.md

     yum install dogtail

-    If you use RHEL7/Centos or some other Red Hat based system, you can try the latest distribution-less rpm from over ​here or, you can use the EL7 epel.
+    If you use RHEL7/Centos or some other Red Hat based system, you can try the latest distribution-less rpm from over here or, you can use the EL7 epel.

-    If you don't use Fedora, just grab the latest tarball from: ​https://fedorahosted.org/released/dogtail/ Dogtail 0.7.x - for "Gnome 2 systems"
+    If you don't use Fedora, just grab the latest tarball from: https://fedorahosted.org/released/dogtail/ Dogtail 0.7.x - for "Gnome 2 systems"

     For all Fedora releases until 14, RHEL6, CentOS6, pre-Unity Ubuntu or simply all systems still having Gnome 2 - get version 0.7.1.1:

-    If you use Fedora, have RHEL ​Epel etc., you can simply do:
+    If you use Fedora, have RHEL Epel etc., you can simply do:

     yum install dogtail

-    Or you can download the latest released tarball: ​dogtail-0.7.1.1.tar.gz Git repository
+    Or you can download the latest released tarball: dogtail-0.7.1.1.tar.gz Git repository

     If you want to check out our source code repository, do: